StrombergNLP/strombergnlp/content/home/projects.md

 ## [NLP for Danish](project/danish)

-Danish users should have access to good language technology.
-We contribute our part for Danish NLP research.
+Danish users should have access to modern language technology.
+We make our contribution to advancing Danish NLP research.

 ## [Generation](project/generation)

-Generating language is complex and processing the structures involved requires creative machine learning.
+Generating language is complex, and processing the structures involved requires powerful, creative models.
+We research learning to generate sequences from data.